Edition (book): First edition

 According to the definition of edition above, a book printed today, by the same publisher, and from the same type as when it was first published, is still the first edition of that book to a bibliographer.
-However, book collectors generally use the term first edition to mean specifically the first print run of the first edition (aka "first edition, first impression").
+However, book collectors generally use the term first edition to mean specifically the first print run of the first edition (a.k.a. "first edition, first impression").
 Since World War II, books often include a number line (printer's key) that indicates the print run.

 A "first edition" per se is not a valuable collectible book.
 A popular work may be published and reprinted over time by many publishers, and in a variety of formats.
 There will be a first edition of each, which the publisher may cite on the copyright page, such as: "First mass market paperback edition".
 The first edition of a facsimile reprint is the reprint publisher's first edition, but not the first edition of the work itself.

 The Independent Online Booksellers Association has A First Edition Primer that discusses several aspects of identifying first editions including publishing and specific publishers way of designating first editions.